yegor256/cactoos/README.md

 ## Iterables/Collections/Lists/Sets

-More about it here: [Lazy Loading and Caching via Sticky Cactoos Primitives](http://www.yegor256.com/2017/10/17/lazy-loading-caching-sticky-cactoos.html).
+More about it here:
+[Lazy Loading and Caching via Sticky Cactoos Primitives][lazy-blog].

 To filter a collection: